Qiskit/qiskit-ibm-runtime/README.md

 Access to IBM Quantum Platform services is controlled by the instances (previously called providers) to which you are assigned.
 An instance is defined by a hierarchical organization of hub, group, and project.
 A hub is the top level of a given hierarchy (organization) and contains within it one or more groups.
 These groups are in turn populated with projects.
 The combination of hub/group/project is called an instance.
 Users can belong to more than one instance at any time.

+> **_NOTE:_** IBM Cloud instances are different from IBM Quantum Platform instances.
+IBM Cloud does not use the hub/group/project structure for user management.
+To view and create IBM Cloud instances, visit the [IBM Cloud Quantum Instances page](https://cloud.ibm.com/quantum/instances).

 To view a list of your instances, visit your [account settings page](https://www-dev.quantum-computing.ibm.com/account) or use the `backends()` method.

 You can specify an instance when initializing the service or provider, or when picking a backend: